 “I would like to be remembered for my hard work, determination, ethical leadership, perseverance and always pushing boundaries.”
 Some of the main characteristics that helped Songezo to be successful in his career is patience, resilience and adaptability.

-His studies were partly funded by the Ackerman Trust Fund and he had to meet with Mrs Ackerman every year to explain his academic progress and why he did not want to move to an English medium University at that time.
-A proud National Student Financial Aid Scheme (NFSAS) alumnus, he persisted with his studies at Stellenbosch and graduated within record time.
+His studies were partly funded by the Ackerman Trust Fund and he had to meet with Mrs Ackerman every year to explain his academic progress and why he did not want to move to an English-medium university at that time.
+A proud National Student Financial Aid Scheme (NFSAS) alumnus, he persisted with his studies at SU and graduated within record time.

 He wants to encourage students to be themselves and to remember that the strength of their character, moulded by their history and background, will be a key factor in their success.